olegantonyan/undefined-reference/_posts/2015-11-28-crud_interface_for_service_objects.md

 end
 {% endhighlight %}

 Now you have uniform interface to all of your domain logic objects (models and services) and it's much easier to use them in controllers.
-Also, it forces to to think about your domain logic in terms of CRUD interface, like REST and.
+Also, it forces you to think about your domain logic in terms of CRUD interface, like REST and.

 In the next post I'll show why this is very useful.